imzoc/transcribe-with-AI/README.md

 of Python from https://www.python.org/downloads/.
 3. On the command-line, run `python3 -m ensurepip --upgrade` to make sure that "pip", which is Python's package manager, is installed.
-Then, also on the command-line run `pip install pydub whisper`.
+Then, also on the command-line run `pip install pydub whisper os`.
 This will download the packages that we want to use.
 4. Put this script ("transcribe.py") in the same folder/directory
 as the file you want to transcribe.
 This can be in your Documents